darrenjhsu/XSNAMD/README.md

 International Tables for X-ray Crystallography (1968).

-In the surface area calculation part the spiral generating function is from Guidance Navigation and Control Conference and Exhibit 1998 Bauer.
+In the surface area calculation part the spiral generating function is from Bauer 1998 Guidance Navigation and Control Conference and Exhibit paper.

 The surface area calculation is done numerically following J Appl Crystallgr 1983 Connolly "Analytical Molecular Surface Calculation."
 Rasterized points